7 foods to eat to reduce pre-period symptoms

 You are not alone – 30% of women suffer from PMS pains every month.

 Although we have been made to believe that pre-period symptoms are normal, experiencing any kind of pain is a clear sign that something is not quite right.
 Your body is incredible.
 It is important for you to pay attention to those signs and take action.
+It is especially important if you are in your late 30’s or 40’s because these signs could be the start of the Perimenopause.
 Today, I am sharing 8 foods to include in your diet to help you ease those PMS symptoms so you can enjoy life fully.

 What are typical pre-period symptoms?